mkssmanish/Lockdown4_py_hackerrank_Qns/README.md

 # It give you confidence + anytime, you can brush up programming skill by refering it

-# In this repo program are mostly from,
+# In this repo... program are mostly from,

 # Hackrank python Question
 # And
 # Udacity AWS Machine Learning Foundation course, it is free

-# if you interested that course
+# if you are interested in course then
 # can follow below link
 # https://classroom.udacity.com/courses/ud090